maartene/EscapeWithYourBooty/NOTES.md

     00 -> Safe

 ## 🍅 Pomodoro 2
+- 🚧 A safe route with a navy ship with single turn Turn 1
+    X
+    0
+    N
+    (there's no turn 2)

-- 🚧 A safe route with a navy ship
+- 🚧 A safe route with a navy ship with two turns
     Turn 1
     X0
     00